telerik/ajax-docs/controls/window/troubleshooting/distorted-appearance.md

 ## Cause for the problem

-Such behavior is not isolated to RadWindow, but can manifest with many other controls from the Telerik UI for ASP.NET AJAX suite.Its origin is usually some **global CSS rule on the page**.
+Such behavior is not isolated to RadWindow, but can manifest with many other controls from the Telerik® UI for ASP.NET Ajax suite.Its origin is usually some **global CSS rule on the page**.
 It changes the dimensions of the elements the control uses and expects, so the image sprites that create the backgrounds / borders in many controls start to "leak" or show more from the image than should be shown.

 UI controls rely on a complex HTML markup structure to create the layout expected from them and this is done with a set of CSS rules.This means that changing the default values the controls expect can cause problems with them.
 The screenshot above was created with the following markup: